Upper bounds of holographic entanglement entropy growth rate for thermofield double states: Introduction

 where $\rho$ is density matrix of a quantum system.
 In some situations, the von Neumann entropy is not easy to be calculated directly.
 However, we can calculate it by the AdS/CFT correspondence.
 The Ryu-Takayanagi (RT) prescription tells us that the entanglement entropy of boundary CFT can be calculated by the R-T surface $\gamma_{A}$ in the bulk as~\cite{Ryu:2006bv}

-here $\gamma_{A}$ is the codimension-2 bulk minimal surface homologous to subsystem $A$ of dual CFT and $G_{N}^{(d+1)}$ is the $(d+1)$-dimensional Newton's constant.
+here $\gamma_{A}$ is the codimension-2 bulk extremal surface homologous to subsystem $A$ of dual CFT\footnote{In the event that there are various extremal surfaces, the one with minimal area among them is picked. }.
+The $G_{N}^{(d+1)}$ is the $(d+1)$-dimensional Newton's constant.
 The original proposal~\eqref{RTF1} was given on a particular spacelike slice and is not covariant.
 As for covariant entanglement entropy, we have the Hubeny-Rangamani-Takayanagi (HRT) surface correspondingly~\cite{Hubeny:2007xt}.
 Furthermore, if we take the contribution of bulk matters into account, it will require the extremal surface to minimize the generalized entropy

 where $\Sigma_{\gamma_{A}}$ is the region surrounded by $\gamma_{A}$ and boundary subsystem $A$.
 The $\gamma_{A}$ that makes $S_{EE}$ to the minimum value is called the quantum extremal surface (QES)~\cite{Faulkner:2013ana,Engelhardt:2014gca}.